mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 Well, in the end we bet on Angular based on the following reasons:

-- I already maintained one of the most popular [Angular starters](https://github.com/mgechev/angular-seed).
+- I maintain one of the most popular [Angular starters](https://github.com/mgechev/angular-seed).
 [Angular Seed](https://github.com/mgechev/angular-seed) was already quite mature thanks to the effort that a lot of people put into it.
 Furthermore, for the project it was going to be good to use it in a real project and fix the flaws I find.
 - From our previous experience with Angular 1, we knew that the dependency injection mechanism of the framework is something that we're going to miss.
-- Even being still immature, Google were providing everything we we need - router, DI, change detection, view encapsulation, rendering, etc.
+- Even being still in beta, Angular was providing everything we need - router, DI, change detection, view encapsulation, rendering, etc.
 - It was a new, fun technology we wanted to explore in real-life projects.

 Although initially we weren't sure which statically typed dialect of JavaScript to use, Angular made the choice obvious and we bet on TypeScript.
 It's unsoundness was something we weren't really bothered about because it's quite limited and well thought out.

 If at this time I wasn't familiar with the codebase of Angular most likely we were going to bet on React.
 During the implementation of our application we went through a few painful migrations and I had to fork and write [custom functionality for the Angular's router](http://blog.mgechev.com/2016/05/21/angular2-router-implementing-missing-resolve-feature-deprecated-defer/).
 In the end, this is the risk you take when you start using a technology in a beta version.
+The good thing is that once the framework got stable almost no breaking changes were introduced, although it has a decent API.

 # Architecture

-Flux and redux, both, are approaches I was really satisfied with in my past projects.
+Flux and redux, both, are architectural approaches I was really satisfied with in my past projects.
 On top of that, Angular plays really well with immutable data.
 Later, we found `@ngrx/store`.
 It's a micro library which provides a reactive state management inspired by redux and plays really well with Angular.

 In short, with `@ngrx/store` we can think of the redux's store as a stream of immutable objects.
 Each time you emit an action which gets handled by a reducer, the new state will be emitted through a stream.
 The different streams can be filtered, merged, mapped, etc. in a very elegant way.
 On top of that, Angular provides a nice, declarative way to bind to observables using the `async` pipe: